asterics/AsTeRICS-Grid/docs/documentation_user/09_translation.md

 * **Hint**: you can select `show all grids` and use the buttons `Copy column` and `Paste column` to copy/paste elements from/to a translation service like Google tranlsate.
 This can greatly speed up the translation process. <div><img src="https://github.com/asterics/AsTeRICS-Grid/assets/2537025/3962002b-c737-4a3f-b55c-116a20197d31" width="650"/></div>
 * **Important**: don't change anything else in the configuration (e.g. adding new grid elements)
 * Create a backup with the new language via `Manage grids -> More (right top corner) -> Save backup to file`
 * Send the file to [office@asterics-foundation.org](mailto:office@asterics-foundation.org) and we can add this translation to the default gridset!
+Alternatively you can also [directly create a Pull Request at AsTeRICS Grid Boards](https://github.com/asterics/AsTeRICS-Grid-Boards?tab=readme-ov-file#update-the-contents-of-the-boards-of-existing-configuration).

 ### Creation of a new monolingual default gridset
 If you want to create a new default gridset for a single language, follow these steps: